beraram/QTS-method/README.md

 ### Running QTS

 Open `QTS_method.py`

 Set up the dataset file path.

-Set up window sizes and other variables if you want to
+Set up window sizes and other variables, if you want to.

-Set up the dataset information (detectiondelay, driftposition, and fullsize).
-This information is presented in the Config file inside the Dataset folder.

-Run main_J_QT.py to execute the experiments.
+Run `QTS_method.py` to execute the experiments.